LogtalkDotOrg/logtalk3/coding/vscode/NOTES.md

 ________________________________________________________________________

-DEPRECATED: For a more full featured Logtalk extension for the Visual Studio Code text editor use instead:
+DEPRECATED: For a more featured Logtalk extension for the Visual Studio Code text editor use instead:

 https://github.com/jacobfriedman/vsc-logtalk